 We will explore the statutory, regulatory and common law framework for foodborne illness torts by examining several case studies from recent foodborne illness outbreaks.
 General topics will include the evolution of strict liability law; identifying proper parties; value selection; complaint drafting; written discovery; depositions; and working with experts.

 This course is intended for law students at any U.S. law school seeking J.D. credit.
 It is also intended for attorneys seeking CLE credits and for other working professionals.

 Poisoned: The True Story of the Deadly E. Coli Outbreak That Changed the Way Americans Eat

-This course is taught using Blackboard and is administered asynchronously online.
-In accordance with ABA rules, law students are limited to four credits in online courses per term, and to no more than 12 total online credits towards their J.D. degree.
+These courses will be taught using Blackboard and administered asynchronously online.
+In accordance with ABA rules, law students are limited to four credits in online courses per term, and to no more than 15 total online credits towards their J.D. degree.
 Law students must have earned 28 credits before earning credit for online courses.

-Degree-seeking students must submit a written paper or complete a take-home examination after classes end as specified in each course syllabus.
+- Degree-seeking students must submit a written paper or complete a final exam as specified in the course syllabus.

-- Law/Graduate Students: Degree-seeking students currently enrolled in an ABA-accredited law school should complete Part A of the application form and return it with a letter from their school’s registrar reflecting their status as a student in good standing with permission to take the Mitchell Hamline course(s) as a visiting student.
-NOTE: Mitchell Hamline Law students do not need a letter of good standing from the registrar and should register via Piperline.
+- Law Students: Degree-seeking students currently enrolled in an ABA-approved law school should complete Part A of the application form and return it with a letter from their school’s registrar reflecting their status as a student in good standing with permission to take the Mitchell Hamline course(s) as a visiting student.
+NOTE: Mitchell Hamline students do not need a letter of good standing from the registrar and should register via Agresso.

-- Attorneys: Attorneys may apply by completing Part B of the application form, which grants them special student status.
+- Working Professionals: Working professionals may apply by completing Part B of the application form, which grants them special student status.